Move better. Train smarter. Reduce injury risk.

 The Functional Movement Screen (FMS) is a simple, evidence-based assessment that helps identify movement limitations, imbalances, and compensation patterns that may be affecting your performance or contributing to pain.

-Whether you’re an athlete, gym-goer, runner, or simply want to move well day-to-day, an FMS gives you a clear starting point and a plan to improve.
+Whether you’re a footballer, athlete, gym-goer, runner, or simply want to move well day-to-day, an FMS gives you a clear starting point and a plan to improve.

 What is the Functional Movement Screen?